xabbu42/psr/README.md

 - Get more use out of [Web::Scraper](http://search.cpan.org/~miyagawa/Web-Scraper/lib/Web/Scraper.pm) and the scraping code coming with searches.

-  - Generalize --first to --follow NUM
   - Add title and/or descriptions of search results to output.
-  - Open all results in tabs in one browser window
   - etc.

 - Allow using stdin and POST method to support pastbins or github markdown preview.